Amey-Thakur/MOBILE-COMMUNICATION-AND-COMPUTING-AND-MOBILE-APPLICATION-DEVELOPMENT-LAB/MAD Lab/README.md

 <!-- =========================================================================================
                                      EXPERIMENT 9
      ========================================================================================= -->
-## Experiment 9: Services
+## Experiment 9: Android User Form with Validation

-Develop an application demonstrating background Services
+Write a program for android phone display user form and its validation for android phones

+**Date:** October 01, 2021

 | # | Document | Description |
 |:-:|:---|:---|